 The study highlights the interplay between policy contexts and within contexts, highlighting power relations.
 It could be assumed that funding models, in particular, are highly regulated by a central state authority, namely the Department of Finance, which places constraint on the Department of Education and Skills, which in turn, constrains the agency of those involved in the context of practice.
 For example, the Minister for Education and Skills consistently refers to 'limited resources', which constrain his actions.
 Within this constraint, he illustrated significant agency, by introducing revisions to the GAM commencing in the school year 2012/2013 without any published research on the model's efficacy/efficiency in practice.
-The economic climate and the agency of those in the context of practice is constrained.
+The economic climate and the agency of those in the context of influence and the context of text production may suggest that the agency of the actors in the context of practice is constrained.
 This study argues, however, that such constraint still provides for agency for those in the context of practice to 'enact' policy.